PennyLaneAI/pennylane/pennylane/capture/explanations.md

 Jax also has a [`CallPrimitive`](https://github.com/google/jax/blob/23ad313817f20345c60281fbf727cf4f8dc83181/jax/_src/core.py#L2366) but using this seems to be more trouble than its worth so far.
 Notably, this class is rather private and undocumented.

 We will proceed with using *staged processing* for now.
-This choice was as it is more straightforward to implement, follows catalyst's choice of representation, and is more explicit in the contents.
+This choice is more straightforward to implement, follows Catalyst's choice of representation, and is more explicit in the contents.
 On the fly isn't as much "program capture" as deferring capture till later.
 We want to immediately capture all aspects of the jaxpr.